AnthropicBots/.github/profile/README.md

 ## 🌐 Overview

-**BotLattice** is an organization focused on building intelligent, collaborative automation systems.
+**AnthropicBots** is an organization focused on building intelligent, collaborative automation systems.
 Our goal is to create a network (or *lattice*) of bots that seamlessly interact to streamline development workflows, enhance productivity, and enable scalable automation.

 ---